tomokinakamaru/ripgrep/FAQ.md

 I welcome [sponsorship](https://github.com/sponsors/BurntSushi/).

-Or if you'd prefer, donating to a charitably organization that you like would also be most welcome.
+Or if you'd prefer, donating to a charitable organization that you like would also be most welcome.
 My favorites are:

 * [The Internet Archive](https://archive.org/donate/)